Burning 18-wheeler shuts down I-10 East at Acadian Thruway

 BATON ROUGE - Eastbound lanes of I-10 were closed off Friday afternoon due to an 18-wheeler that burst into flames in the roadway.

 The fire was reported around 2 p.m. on I-10 near the Acadian Thruway.
+No serious injuries were reported.

 Trending News